open-policy-agent/opa/docs/content/faq.md

 # Unification: assign variables to values that make the
 #   equality true
-# Note: = is the only option outside of rule bodies
 x = 7               # causes x to be assigned 7
 [x, 2] = [3, y]     # x is assigned 3 and y is assigned 2
 ```